When researching and writing about (or designing and producing) hologram simulations, there’s always an initial coming-to-terms with the terms.

 Perfume is a Japanese techo-pop group, a trio of women cranked out of a Hiroshima idol-singer mill nearly 15 years ago; last week they at last made their SXSW debut, after touring the United States for the first time only last year.
 Their performance — an eye-popping, digitally mashed-up overload of projection-mapped spectacle — offers exciting new ways to consider the negotiations between digital and live bodies on stage.

 SXSW has supported talent from Japan for most of its run, despite often pigeonholing it in the single Japan Nite showcase — which observed its 20th anniversary this year (I had the fortune of being present for the first back in ’96, featuring the great Lolita No. 18).
 But as bands from Japan have upped their cultural cachet here, bigger acts have spilled over into the festival’s other venues and showcases.
 Perfume’s set last week — sandwiched at the end of the festival's Interactive portion and the beginning of its bedrock music week — certainly turned some heads.
+Finally.
+After all this time speculating about the boring, antiquated Oculus Rift headset, Microsoft this week demoed a new product that promises an actual step forward in melding virtual-reality computing into everyday living.

 CNET’s report says: “Microsoft wants us to imagine a world without screens, where information merely floats in front of you.”
 This, folks — this is the Kool-Aid I’m chugging.
 Just a response to a paper I’ve read related to human-computer interface design — one that hit me where I live, or used to.